W3ndige/rootnetsec.github.io/_posts/2017-08-07-vulnhub-the-wall.md

 NickMason
 {% endhighlight %}

-<p>Correct answered, and we're logged into another account on the machine.
+<p>Correct answer, and we're logged into another account on the machine.
 Let's take a look at the directories. </p>

 {% highlight bash %}
 $ cd /home/NickMason